 The development of musical comedy and its variations within the United States from the eighteenth century to the present are traced.

-Offered: Fall (even years).
+Offered: Fall

 THTR 242 - Acting for Nonmajors (4)

 This course is for non-theatre majors.
 Students are introduced to acting, with focus on acquainting students with the basic concepts and principles of acting, including script analysis, character development, and ensemble playing.